crkn-rcdr/Digital-Preservation/README.md

 The following is the basic algorithm implemented by the CouchDB update handler used for `item_repository` documents (the `itemrepo` function).

 It is called throughout the above steps, updating the AIP document as progress continues on the replication work.

-The function is deterministic, field-scoped, and side-effect aware.
 It updates only a fixed set of metadata fields and encodes replication state transitions implicitly.

 #### High-Level Purpose